-\Please make sure additional external advertising is done only after the position is posted by HR and open for applications.
-It is confusing for potential applicants if a position is advertised which has not yet been posted/opened for applications.
+Please make sure additional external advertising is done only after the position is posted by HR and open for applications.
+It is confusing for potential applicants if you advertise a position that has not yet been posted/opened for applications.